Summer Nature Day Camp: Frequently Asked Questions

 - 1st-8th grade camps are staffed at a ratio of 9 campers to 1 adult staff member.

-- Two high school Counselors in Training assist all camps.
+- 1-2 high school Counselors in Training (CIT) assist camp groups.

 - All adult camp staff members are First Aid and CPR certified, and some possess other advanced certifications.